 On December 4, 2020, the Company entered into a Membership Unit Purchase Agreement and concurrently closed upon the acquisition of all of the issued and outstanding membership interests of ExtenData for \$5,169,787.
 The consideration we paid was comprised of cash of \$4,419,787 of which \$169,787 and \$4,250,000 was paid in March 2021 and December 2020, respectively, and an estimated earn-out obligation valued at \$750,000, subject to the financial performance of ExtenData during each of the two years following the closing of the acquisition.
-The earn-out obligation is recorded in "Other liabilities" in the condensed consolidated balance sheets as of June 30, 2021 and December 31, 2020.
+The earn-out obligation is recorded in "Accrued expenses and other current liabilities" and "Other liabilities" in the condensed consolidated balance sheets as of September 30, 2021 and December 31, 2020.